combes-group/hugo-research-group-site/content/authors/Mohit/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Meilan Jess is an undergraduate student in applied math with an area of emphasis in Quantum Engineering at the University of Colorado, Boulder.
+bio: Mohit Bhat is an undergraduate senior in Electrical and Computer Engineering at the University of Colorado at Boulder.

 interests:
-  - Mathematical Biology
+  - Quantum Circuit Theory
-  - Mathematical Chaos, systems
+  - Finding New Quantum Gates
-  - Quantum Sensing/Measurement
+  - Logic Design

 education:
   courses:
-    - course: Undergraduate in Applied Math
+    - course: B.Sc. in Electrical and Computer Engineering
       institution: University of Colorado, Boulder
-#      year: 2012
+      year: 2023 (ongoing)
 #    - course: MEng in Artificial Intelligence
 #      institution: Massachusetts Institute of Technology
 #      year: 2009